-- The UNCG Human Resources Wellness webpage has links to parks, walking trails, UNCG’s Spartan STEPS program, and other wellness benefits.
+- The UNCG Human Resources Wellness webpage has links to your employee benefits information and perks, local parks, walking trails, and other wellness benefits.

 - The HR site also has valuable information about the Employee Assistance Program .
 The EAP offers assistance and resources to help you deal with difficult situations including, addiction, financial problems, counseling, and more.
 The EAP Helpline is available 24 hours a day, 365 days a year by calling 1-877-327-7658.

 - Full-time and Part-time permanent employees have access to Convenient care services at the Student Health Services.
 Services include lab tests, filling prescriptions, diabetes screening, and immunizations, as well as clinical visits for common urgent problems.
 Employees will pay for some of the services but paperwork is provided so that employees can file a claim with their insurance.
 Check out the Brochure Here or call 336-334-5340.The following services are not provided: Mental Health Services, Chronic Disease Management, Gynecological Services, and care for your children or spouse/partner.

 - The Wellness Center is part of Student Health Services.
 The Center offers programs and resources for faculty and staff on a variety of health and wellness topics, including but nor limited to alcohol, body image, HIV/AIDS, nutrition, STD’s, stress management, and tobacco.
 The Center also offers nutrition counseling, massage therapy, Acupuncture, and smoking cessation services.
 336.334.5340

 - Campus Rec offers a a membership option for staff and their spouses.
 On Friday evenings from 5 PM through closing and all day on Saturdays and Sundays the center is open to families.
 336.334.5924.